nuxeo-sandbox/nuxeo-download-documents-zip/README.md

 ## Web UI contribs
 The package contains Web UI slot contributions to replace the default bulk download action with the one provided in this plugin.

+### Select All Support
+This plugin provides partial support for Select All (the default action doesn't).
+The download all action will be available if the number of results is less than the page provider page size.
+This is the only situation where Web UI can provide the complete list of document UUIDs to the server.
+Otherwise the select all feature relies on the server bulk action framework but there is no action implemented for bulk download.

 # Support

 **These features are not part of the Nuxeo Production platform.**